What to Do When Your Well Stops Working

 - A tripped breaker labeled “Well” or “Pump”

-- Or Any breakers in the OFF position (even if they’re not labeled)
+- Any breakers in the OFF position (even if they’re not labeled)

 - A recently tripped breaker caused by a power surge

-- A power switch near the tank or pump controller that may have been accidentally turned off for constant pressure systems check for a on button on the controller or Auto Start button
+- A power switch near the tank or pump controller that may have been accidentally turned off — on a constant pressure system, check the controller for an On or Auto Start button

 2. Check the Pressure Switch and Tank